Your success coach will help you 1-on-1 to navigate the next phase of your life at FLC.

 Mark Beattie is an Assistant Professor of Sports Administration in the Department of Health and Human Performance, a position he has held since 2019.
-Mark grew up in Massachusetts, earned a bachelor's degree in business administration from Seton Hall University, and both a master's degree and Ph.D in sports administration from The Ohio State University.
+Mark grew up in Massachusetts and earned a bachelor's degree in business administration from Seton Hall University and a master's degree and Ph.D. in sports administration from The Ohio State University.
 His favorite part of faculty life is teaching, including planning class lectures and activities, interacting with former and current students, and reviewing student work.

-Mark and his wife live in Bayfield, with their young son Henry.
-They enjoy hiking, road-tripping, mornings at Lake Nighthorse, reading, watching movies, and Mark hopes to get at least one of them on skis or swinging golf clubs soon.
-A lifelong sports fan, Mark supports the following teams (in no particular order): Boston Celtics, New England Patriots, Ohio State Buckeyes, UConn Women's Basketball, Boston Red Sox, US Women's National Team (soccer), Las Vegas Aces, and Seton Hall Pirates
+Mark and his wife live in Bayfield with their young son Henry.
+They enjoy hiking, road-tripping, mornings at Lake Nighthorse, reading, and watching movies, and Mark hopes to get at least one of them on skis or swinging golf clubs soon.
+A lifelong sports fan, Mark supports the following teams (in no particular order): Boston Celtics, New England Patriots, Ohio State Buckeyes, UConn Women's Basketball, Boston Red Sox, US Women's National Team (soccer), Las Vegas Aces, and Seton Hall Pirates.

 Dr. Lorraine Taylor joined Fort Lewis College in 2013.
-She teaches in the Tourism & Hospitality Management concentration/minor and the Certificate in Ski Resort Operations.
-She previously enjoyed a career working in the hospitality industry for Walt Disney World, Marriott International and Kiawah Island Golf Resort and served on the Board of Directors for Visit Durango for two terms.
+She teaches the Tourism & Hospitality Management concentration/minor and the Certificate in Ski Resort Operations.
+She previously enjoyed a career working in the hospitality industry for Walt Disney World, Marriott International, and Kiawah Island Golf Resort.
+She served on the Board of Directors for Visit Durango for two terms.
 Her most current research relates to sustainable tourism and resilience from crisis events.

 Lorraine's interest in Academic Success Coaching stems from the opportunity to mentor students without the pressure of grades that typically exists in the professor/student dynamic.
-When she is not on campus, Lorraine enjoys skiing and camping with her family.
+Lorraine enjoys skiing and camping with her family when she is not on campus.

 When not working with students, you will find her teaching nutrition classes or demonstrating how to make delicious food.
 Outside of FLC, Dr. Shields has a small farm with her husband and daughter and loves spending time building and creating.